Skip to main content

 Each record will have the following fields:

-idunique string (do not depend on format, it may change), and it may not be provided
+idunique string (do not depend on format, it may change), and it may not be providedv2,v3

-dobdate of birth: string in YYYY-MM-DD format, or empty string if not available
+dobdate of birth: string in YYYY-MM-DD format, or empty string if not availablev2,v3

-sexstring of one of m for male or f for female
+sexstring of one of m for male or f for femalev2,v3

-sourcestring indicating the source of the record (either h for "Ministry of Health", c for "Public Submission", j for "judicial or house committee")
+sourcestring indicating the source of the record (either h for "Ministry of Health", c for "Public Submission", j for "judicial or house committee", u for "unknown")v2

 Source

-The file is updated when a new list is released by Gaza's Ministry of Health.
+The dataset is updated when a new list is released by Gaza's Ministry of Health.
+Typically, this has been done in PDF format via their Telegram channel.
+Refer to the list of updates below for an idea of frequency.

 1. The missing persons and the bodies of those trapped under the rubble were not counted.